ImpeccablePixels/projects/README.md

 ## Contents of this Repository

 - Simple HTML file linking almost all of my projects to their URL.
+The file is structured with:
+  - Main index.html file.
   - Some js files.
   - Some json files.
   - Some mp3 files.